jc782/jc782.github.io/_posts/2020-04-06-BookReviews.markdown

 *June 2020*
 The story of William Smith traipsing around England and mapping the strata.
 Much more readable than I expected and enjoyable.
 Surveyor in the early 1800s sounded fun.

+### Why I'm No Longer Talking To White People About Race, Renni Eddo-Lodge
+*June 2020*
+There is a problem and I'm part of it.
+I was hoping for more actionable points at the end of the book.

+### The Drunkard's Walk, Leonard Mlodinow
+*July 2020*
+Statistics is necessarily intuitive so do the math.

+### The Narrow Road To The Deeo North, Richard Flanagan
+*July 2020*
+Fictional tale about the horrors in a Japanese PoW camp and following the later lives of those involved.